CIRB/iot-client-demo/README.md

-# Push sound to IoT platform project README file
+# Example application which pushes sound levels to Brussels' IoT

-This project contains all the sources for the 'push-sound' project.
+This project contains all the sources for the the interaction with the "Brussels' IoT platform".

 # Why ?